Lagos imposes indefinite curfew to curb Nigeria protests, police deploy anti-riot squad

 Officials say they fear a surge in coronavirus infections due to people attending demonstrations.

-Additional reporting by Camillus Eboh and Chijioke Ohuocha in Abuja, Seun Sanni in Lagos, Writing by; Chijioke Ohuocha, Editing by Angus MacSwan
+Additional reporting by Camillus Eboh and Chijioke Ohuocha in Abuja, Seun Sanni in Lagos and Tife Owolabi in Yenagoa, Writing by; Chijioke Ohuocha and Alexis Akwagyiram, Editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.